reidlabwastaken/gd-icon-renderer/readme.md

 ## Todo

 - Add examples to the repo.
-- Swap to a custom `plist` parser.
-Current one is kinda slow.
-- Stop the fucking cloning.
-Majority of speed lost from cloning is @ [`./src/renderer.rs:178`](./src/renderer.rs)
 - Trim extra alpha space on the final result.
 - I think theres some weird shifting and offsets going on, please investigate 🥺.
 Really big on `spider_16` for some reason??
 Related issue on the inspired project [here](https://github.com/oatmealine/gd-icon-renderer/issues/2).